 My great-great grandfather was a German immigrant who founded the 2nd German Baptist Church in Texas, in Washington County

 Born in Leobshutz, Germany in 1833, Ferdinand heard his calling to the ministry at 22, then emigrated to England where he met and married Elisa Marie Bock (or Bach) in 1858.
 He graduated from Regent’s Park College and was ordained at German Missionary Church in London in 1866, and pastored there until 1870.
 Ferdinand and Elisa Marie had eight children (listed below) in London before they came to the United States in 1870, where Ferdinand’s purpose was to carry his German Baptist ministry to central Texas near Brenham, where many German immigrants had settled.
-The family of ten traveled on the SS City of London from Liverpool, landing in New York August 2, 1870.
+The family of ten traveled on the SS City of London from Liverpool, which landed in New York August 2, 1870.
 They then took a ship to Galveston.
 One of the eight children, Florence Eliza, died only a few weeks after arriving in the United States at the age of one.

 The Sail Steamer “City of London” the Heisigs traveled on in 1870